A History Of Exploration Of The Great Himalayan Trek Range

 Tibet – the roof of the world

-Did you know that Tibet is reckoned as the rooftop of Asia, masked from the subcontinent in the wake of the Great Himalaya ramparts?
+Did you know that Tibet is reckoned as the rooftop of Asia, masked from the subcontinent in the wake of the Great Himalayan Trek ramparts?
 Despite the modernization done by the Chinese forces, Tibet’s massive monasteries still hum with the murmured mantras and the yak butter lamp flickers.
 Moreover, the sublime landscapes stretching from rolling grasslands to high turquoise lakes, a feel-good culture, and the resilient and friendly arm of the local people are some of the highlights here.
 This can surpass the views of Everest’s north face or anything that you’ll ever witness in Nepal.

 Note: you must visit Tibet between mid-May and September.